Richard Fleeshman

 Richard Jonathan Fleeshman (born 8 June 1989) is an English actor and singer.
-His television career began as a 12-year-old, playing Craig Harris for four years in Coronation Street before going on to become an established television, West End and Broadway performer.
+His career began at age 12 playing Craig Harris on the ITV soap opera Coronation Street from 2002 to 2006.
+He went on to become an established West End and Broadway performer, starring in shows such as Legally Blonde (2010) and Ghost (2011–2012).
+He appeared in the recurring role of Ken on Netflix's The Sandman in 2022, and has played Lt.
+James Brice on Syfy's The Ark since 2023.
+His debut solo album, Neon, was released in 2007.

-Early and personal life
+Early life

 Fleeshman was born on 8 June 1989 in Manchester.
 He is the son of former Brookside and Coronation Street actress Sue Jenkins and actor/director David Fleeshman.
 He attended Cheadle Hulme School in Cheshire and Wilmslow High School sixth form.
 He has two sisters, Emily Fleeshman and Rosie Fleeshman who are also actresses.
 His father was born in Glasgow, Scotland, to a Jewish family.